 Mr. Comay wished to suggest tentatively that the facts he had just cited gave a logical approach to the problem.
-In his view the burden of direct international rule should be restricted to the Old City, since only there did historical and religious in terests dominate completely any local interests.
-The outer ci: of the area with which the Committee was concerned was secular character, and the outside world as such had no great concern I it.
-"He felt that the Committee's terms of reference could be a on a lower level by the establishment of an international author which would assume responsibility in some degree for those place within the area which could be called the "Holy Places". sure that a completely satisfactory arrangement could be achieved regarding those places; outside of them it seemed unnecessary : the United Nations to assume general responsibility in order to safeguard its interests from a religious point of view.
-United Nations principle regarding the Holy Places was consiste with the inclusion of this outer circle in the respective orbit of the adjacent States; it should be under the rule of those States subject to an agreement with the United Nations.
+In his view the burden of direct international rule should be restricted to the Old City, since only there did historical and religious interests dominate completely any local interests.
+The outer city of the area with which the Committee was concerned was secular in character, and the outside world as such had no great concern for it.
+He felt that the Committee's terms of reference could be on a lower level by the establishment of an international authority which would assume responsibility in some degree for those places within the area which could be called the "Holy Places".
+He felt sure that a completely satisfactory arrangement could be achieved regarding those places; outside of them it seemed unnecessary: the United Nations to assume general responsibility in order to safeguard its interests from a religious point of view.
+The United Nations principle regarding the Holy Places was consistent with the inclusion of this outer circle in the respective orbit of the adjacent States; it should be under the rule of those States subject to an agreement with the United Nations.

-Mr. Comay felt confident that a satisfactory arrangement combe worked out on the basis of the broad principle he had outling the asked that the Committee should seriously consider whether such an approach to the problem could not be made within the framework of its terms of reference.
+Mr. Comay felt confident that a satisfactory arrangement could be worked out on the basis of the broad principle he had outlined.
+He asked that the Committee should seriously consider whether such an approach to the problem could not be made within the framework of its terms of reference.

 There were two other points which Mr. Comay wished to bring up.
 In the first place, how would the area outside the Walled City be divided?
 There would have to be a Jewish-Arab boundary in that area; he felt that that was a question which, with the Committee's assistance, the Jews and Arabs should be encouraged to settle between themselves.
-The mere restoration of the stat quo ante would not solve the question on a long-term basis.
-The Government of Israel would be willing to enter into tripartite discussions, with the United Nations and whatever Arab State shultimately be the responsible Arab authority in Palestine, on the state of the responsible Arab authority in Palestine, on the state of the responsible Arab authority in Palestine, on the state of the responsible Arab authority in Palestine, on the state of the responsible Arab authority in Palestine, on the state of the responsible Arab authority in Palestine, on the state of the state of the responsible Arab authority in Palestine, on the state of the state of basis of direct control and authority by the two States, with direct supervision from a religious point of view by the United Nations; only the Old City should be entirely under the direct control of the United Nations.
+The mere restoration of the status quo ante would not solve the question on a long-term basis.
+The Government of Israel would be willing to enter into tripartite discussions, with the United Nations and whatever Arab State should ultimately be the responsible Arab authority in Palestine, on the basis of direct control and authority by the two States, with direct supervision from a religious point of view by the United Nations; only the Old City should be entirely under the direct Control of the United Nations.